CleanOak/clean-king/README.md

 ## Acknowledgements
-My biggest gratitude goes to my wife who has supported me through out this whole journey Also to the following;
+My biggest gratitude goes to my wife who has supported me through out this project <br>
+Also to the following;
 - My mentor Mo Shami for his support and guidance
 - To the new friends I have made on this course who encourage me to do more